ArkinSolomon/xpkg-docs/docs/registry-api/documentation-format.md

   - Required: **Yes**/**No**
   - Description: Additional information about the field.

 The type is typically a standard [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp).
 Arrays are specified with the type, then square brackets.
 For instance, an array of strings will be denoted as `string[]`.
 Objects will simply have the type of `object`.
 If the object has a specific schema, it will be nested under the field.
 Similarly an array of objects will be specified `object[]`, with the schema for each element of the array nested under the field.
+If the entire JSON response is an array, it will be denoted with a bullet at the top which says "Array."

 Tuples are also denoted in the schema.
 A tuple is just an array of a fixed length.
 These are denoted with a comma-seperated list of the types wrapped in square brackets.
 For instance, a number tuple of two can be represented as `[number, number]`.
 There can also be an array of tuples, such as `[number, number][]`.